 You read this far, so we better also tell you about your new and fresh digital gold savings option that we specifically created to be the sweet spot for people who want to save their way into physical bar ownership with small regular payments.
 What’s so good about it?
 Great question:

 Call us old-school, but we make sure we have enough allocated gold in our vaults for what you hold in your account.
 Just the way the banks used to do it back in the days.
 And it’s not only regularly audited by professionals but is publicly auditable by you through our online gold explorer.
 Using this gold explorer you can track every gold bar backing our accounts with all details and even photos.
 On the down side this means we have real cost to store and insure your gold and we charge you 0.35% per year for this.
-That is still less than what the GLD charges with its more questionable backing.
+That is even less than the storage fees of the comparitively high risk GLD ETF.

 What does that mean for you?
 It means that for a very fair price you get the assurance that even if we go bankrupt for some reason, the gold is still there and you will be able to receive value for your account holding with us.
 It also means that if some gold were to be stolen or even just disappear, that we can claim the loss from our insurance and replace it.